NkemJefersonAchia/News-Aggregator/README.md

 # Tori Me - News Aggregator

 A clean, minimalist news aggregation platform that brings you the latest headlines from around the world.
-Built with vanilla JavaScript and powered by the GNews API.
+Built with vanilla JavaScript and powered by the EventRegistry API.

 ## Project Overview